sakaki-/raspbian-nspawn-64/README.md

 pi@raspberrypi:~ $ sudo machinectl enable debian-stretch-64
 ```

-To access files in the container from the host, remember that user `pi`'s home directory is already mapped inside the guest, so you can copy files via that.
+To access files in the container from the host, remember that user `/home` directory is already mapped inside the guest, so you can copy files via that.
 Otherwise, the container's root directory prefix is `/var/lib/machines/debian-stretch-64`.

 There are many other options available of course.
 Please take the time to read the [`machinectl`](https://www.freedesktop.org/software/systemd/man/machinectl.html), [`systemctl`](https://www.freedesktop.org/software/systemd/man/systemctl.html) and [`systemd-run`](https://www.freedesktop.org/software/systemd/man/systemd-run.html) manpages.